 7.18.2 Where Horizon already owns the land within the Order Limits, any private rights or restrictive covenants (not in Horizon's ownership) over the land will be extinguished or discharged upon appropriation of that land by Horizon (article 29(2)).
 This will enable Horizon to wash the title of this land.

-7.19 Any private rights or restrictive covenants over land that is temporarily possessed by Horizon will be suspended and unenforceable for the duration of Horizon's possession of that land (article 29(3)).
+7.18.3 Where Horizon is temporarily possessing land, any private rights or restrictive covenants over land that is temporarily possessed by Horizon will be suspended and unenforceable for the duration of Horizon's possession (article 29(3)).